shtigran/DesktopCleaner/README.md

             }
             Console.ReadKey();
         }
 }
 ```

 ### Description of Program class

-Here we connect the path to desktop directoy for all users.
-Then inwoke the Scan method with path argument.
+Here we connect the path to the desktop directoy for all users.
+Then we inwoke the Scan method with path argument.
 The Scan method delete all subfiles and subfolders.
 From the program we delete folders and files on current desktop directory.